2019-20 College football bowl schedule, scores, TV listings, matchup information | NCAA.com

 College football bowl season is here.
-The full 2019-20 college football bowl game schedule is set with matchups.
+The complete 2019-20 college football bowl game schedule has its matchups.
 Below, find the locations, bowl schedule, date, times and TV channels for every game.

 The first college football bowl games of the 2019-20 season were on Dec.
 20. Games continue into January 2020 through the College Football Playoff.
 The College Football Playoff teams were announced on Sunday, Dec.
-8.
+8: LSU, Ohio State, Clemson and Oklahoma.

 We'll update this article with scores, links to live statistics, every matchup and final results throughout the entire bowl season.